Weisfeiler-Leman Indistinguishability of Graphons: Simple Weisfeiler-Leman Indistinguishability

 for $\mu^{\otimes k}$-almost every $\bar{x} \in X^k$.
-Analogously to \Cref{le:graphsOfTerms}, one can observe that the underlying graphs of $\graphOfTerm$ for terms $\term \in \simpleTreeClosureK$ are, again up to isolated vertices, precisely the simple graphs of treewidth at most $k-1$.
-Basically, when constructing a term from a nice tree decomposition, we just add all missing edges when a vertex is forgotten.
-This way, every edge is added the graph as the bag at the root node of a nice tree decomposition is the empty set.
+Analogously to \Cref{le:graphsOfTerms}, one can observe that the underlying graphs of $\graphOfTerm$ for terms $\term \in \simpleTreeClosureK$ are, up to isolated vertices, precisely the simple graphs of treewidth at most $k-1$.
+Basically, when constructing a term from a nice tree decomposition, we just add all edges that are missing for a vertex whenever that vertex is forgotten.
+We note that we do not miss any edges this way, i.e., every edge of the original graph is present in the term and added at some point, since the bag at the root node of a nice tree decomposition is the empty set.